PaigeM89/BoxToTabletop/README.md

 This project helps you log & track your model backlog, from building through painting and being tabletop ready.
 If you have a pile of boxes or a collection of sprues, this project helps you manage that madness and watch your progress as you work through it.

-MVP:
-* logins - google
-    * hide data based on user

 Requirements:
 * Dark mode
+* Save units as one giant data batch
 * tags for units
     * filter on tags
 * projects & categories